baseboxorg/community-node/sr_application/application.md

 									------------------
 Total expenses May 1 - June 26 = $235 + 100,000 TRX

-The recommended configuration is an Amazon AWS x1 with 25 Gbps network i/o but we have found a hosting service with a OC768 incoming network connection, offering 40 Gbps in and 10 Gbps out.
+The recommended configuration is an Amazon AWS x1.16xlarge with 25 Gbps network i/o but we have found a hosting service with a OC768 incoming network connection, offering 40 Gbps in and 10 Gbps out.
 We believe that the incoming network connection will be critical for the Super Representative nodes, and the outbound connection will be used more with the Full Nodes.
 Therefore we believe there exists the potential for this service to be superlative to the de facto standard.

 The largest configuration available at this host is 16 core / 200 GB RAM.
-Using Symmetric MultiProcessor software we have clustered 10 server instances, currently using that host's smallest configuration.
+We are currently building a cluster of server instances running in parallel.
 We can re-provision our cluster to the higher configuration in 10 minutes, and we can also add more server instances to the cluster for nearly unlimited resources.

 Our initial production deployment of 10x instances will give us a total of 160 cores, 2 TB RAM, and 3.4 TB SSD.